jimzhan/hybris/README.md

   - build-in static code analysis (pre-`build` and pre-`all`) supports via `checkstyle`.
     - ignored Hybris generated files.
     - check all custom `.java`, `.xml` and `.properties` sources.
-  - format helper to align with clean code.
+  - format helper to align with clean code (integrated into `lint`).
+    * Convert all tabs to spaces (size: 2).
+    * Convert all EOLs to a single LF.
+    * Remove any EOF character found at the end.
+    * Add new line in each EOF.
+    * Add a missing EOL to the last line of a processed file.

   - multi settings profile via `HYBRIS_CONFIG_DIR` by following order:
     * passed in by CLI.
     * defined in System environment variables.